64 Fun Fall Activities to Get You Through the Season

 49. Head to a drive-in movie theater

-The retro venues are having a major renaissance and we are here for it.
+One good thing to come out of the pandemic is the fact that retro venues are having a major renaissance right now and we’re so here for it.
 If you can find one that’s screening The Rocky Horror Picture Show, even better.

 50. Watch the sunset